 Corner of the dining room in the noble Venetian palazzo Ca Zen.

 The next morning started early near sunrise.
 I awoke, like in all cities, to the sounds of the streets comming alive with the activity of another day.
 In this case, of course, the streets were canals, and the sounds were that of boats moving along the waterway below our balconied windows instead of automobiles.
 As my eyes came into focus I gazed upon the frescoed ceiling some 16 feet above my bed.
-A hint of the cool blue light of morning peeked in around the shutters of the windows and french doors of my room.
+A hint of the cool blue light of morning peeked in around the shutters of the tall windows and french doors of my room.
 I heard the sound of a woman's heels upon the stone of the walkway just outside.
-A man's voice, speaking Italian, would echoed through the narrow passage ways of the canals.
+A man's voice, speaking Italian, echoed through the narrow passage ways of the canals.
 Then, I detected it!
-The marvelous aroma of Italian coffee floating upon the gentle breeze coming from the open window of the kitchen and down the hallway into my room.
+The marvelous aroma of Italian coffee floating upon the gentle breeze being blown from the open window of the kitchen and down the hallway into my room.
 Production Assistant Pat, always an early riser, was tasked to put together breakfast for what will be a early and long day of shooting.
 "What a wonderful life" I thought.

 The ubiquitous Italian coffee pot.
 I love mine which has journeyed with me in my rucksack during my Green Beret years when the mission allowed, despite adding to the already 100 pounds of "lightweight gear" of essential kit.